-On March 8th, Google rolled out an unconfirmed algorithm update dubbed “Fred,” and reactions across the industry came swift and fierce.
-According to reports, affected sites saw up to a 90 percent drop in traffic, and panicked SEOs from coast to coast began tinkering, tweaking and deleting in an effort to get back in Google’s good graces.
+In March of 2017, Google rolled out an algorithm update dubbed “Fred,” and reactions across the industry came swift and fierce.
+In March and the months following, affected sites saw up to a 90 percent drop in traffic.
+As traffic and rankings took a hit, panicked SEOs from coast to coast began tinkering, tweaking and deleting in an effort to get back in Google’s good graces.

-Just what does the Google Fred algorithm update target?
-How should marketers affected by Fred respond?
+Just what did the Google Fred algorithm update target?
+What does Google Fred mean for SEOs?

 The short answer: Create great content that’s aligned with search intent.
-Fred is just one of the daily updates Google makes to its algorithms in order to mirror the heart, mind and needs of a customer.
-Focus on your customer as the algorithm, and you won’t have to worry about these updates as often.
+Google Fred is just one of the daily algorithm updates Google makes so that it’s algorithm more closely mirrors the heart, mind and needs of a customer.
+When it comes to updates to google’s algorithm, SEOs should focus on their customer as the algorithm, and they won’t have to worry about these updates as often.

 But let’s get into the nitty-gritty.
 This guide explains it all.